PacktPublishing/Getting-Started-with-V-Programming/Chapter06/README.md

-# 6 Conditionals and Iterative Statements in V
+# 6 Conditionals and Iterative Statements

-Code reference for Chapter 6 *Conditionals and Iterative Statements in V* from the book *Learn V Programming*, published by Packt
+Code reference for Chapter 6 *Conditionals and Iterative Statements* from the book *Getting Started with V Programming*, published by Packt

 ## Author